bradfa/mr-kibrarian/README.md

 =================

-This is a top-level [myrepos](https://myrepos.branchable.com/) git repository which organizes other git repos used by Kibrarian Group for KiCad parts library work.
+This is a top-level [myrepos](https://myrepos.branchable.com/) git repository which organizes other git repos used by Andrew Bradford for KiCad parts library work.

 To quickly get setup with all the needed git repos for KiCad library work, you can follow these exact steps:

 1. Install the myrepos tool, on Debian/Ubuntu: `sudo apt install myrepos`
-2. Clone this repo: `git clone https://github.com/kibrarian-group/mr-kibrarian.git`
+2. Clone this repo: `git clone https://github.com/bradfa/mr-kibrarian.git`
 3. Enter the mr-kibrarian directory: `cd mr-kibrarian`
 4. Tell myrepos to trust this directory: `echo $(pwd)/.mrconfig >> ~/.mrtrust`
 5. Checkout all the git repos with myrepos: `mr checkout`